-Crystals and gemstones have been used for their properties for thousands of years.
-Below are three examples of civilisations that used crystals and gemstones.
+Both crystals and gemstones have been used not just in jewellery, but for their properties for thousands of years.

 Gemstones I use in jewellery making